|Tweets by @itSMFUK|

 Masterclasses are generally led by an established 'name' in service management, and are aimed at those with more knowledge of the subject matter.
 Masterclasses have an interactive format, exploring leading-edge topics and encouraging attendees to share their own experiences with other delegates.

 Seminars are somewhat larger, with 50+ delegates and two or three sponsors.
 Seminars address broader topics, such as ITSM professionalism or digital transformation, and normally include presentations from 4 to 6 speakers over the day.
-We aim to run 3 or 4 seminars for members during the year, including our Annual Tools Forum.

 These events focus on topics of particular interest to members, similar to seminars but with fewer structured speaker sessions and more discussion and networking.
 The current regional areas are London and South East, Midland and East Anglia, South West and Wales, North, Scotland, and Northern Ireland.

-The primary role of SIGs is to develop thought-leadership and practical guidance in particular focus areas, disseminating their findings through articles and white papers and through presentations at regional events and Conference.
+The primary role of SIGs is to develop thought-leadership and practical guidance in particular focus areas, disseminating their findings through articles and white papers and through presentations at member events and Conference.
 Our current SIGs are Service Transition, Continual Service Improvement, Service Design, Problem Management, Service Integration (SIAM), and Service Level Management.

 All free member events and SIGs are open to all members, regardless of their location.